 - Store carrots in the ground where the soil freezes if the ground can be insulated from freezing cold.
-Keep the soil at 35° to 40°F by putting a 10- to 12-inch-thick layer of hay, leaves, or straw mulch over the rows; extend the mulch on both sides of each row by another 18 inches or more.
+Keep the soil at 35° to 40°F by putting a 10- to a 12-inch-thick layer of hay, leaves, or straw mulch over the rows; extend the mulch on both sides of each row by another 18 inches or more.
 This should protect roots even beneath two feet of snow.
 Dig roots through the winter as needed.

 - Store carrots in a root cellar or basement or in a garage where the temperature is about 32°-38°F during the winter; store roots in a bucket or wooden box filled with just damp sand, peat moss, or sawdust; pack the roots so that they are standing upright or vertical and insulated and covered and do not touch one another; some moist air must be able to circulate so don’t completely seal the container.
 Before storing the carrots, allow the skins to cure or dry a few days before storing them in the root cellar.
 Do not wash the carrots before storing; simply brush away any soil.

 Carrots stored in cold moist conditions will keep for 4 to 6 months.